Author Guidelines for regular submissions to physica status solidi (pss)

 - The editors check all submissions regarding the topic as well as technical and formal requirements upon arrival.
 To warrant an appropriate starting point for the peer review process, we may ask for changes before passing the manuscript on to the referees.
 If the initial check reveals that a manuscript is clearly unsuitable for pss because of topical or quality mismatch, we will inform you promptly without external review.

 - All articles in pss (a),(b), and (RRL) require positive approval by at least two independent referees.
 For publication in pss (c) one positive recommendation is sufficient.
 Manuscripts will be sent to one or more referees accordingly.
-See the checklist for reviewers for details on the criteria.

 - Authors of regular submissions will receive our editorial decision (acceptance, minor revision, major revision, or rejection) with reports attached by e-mail.